docQodly/docs/docs/concepts/lang-quicktour.md

 ## Variables

-The Qodly language is strongly typed, although some flexibility is allowed in many cases.
+The QodlyScript language is strongly typed, although some flexibility is allowed in many cases.
 You create a typed variable using the `var` keyword.
 For example, to create a variable of the date type, you can write:

 ```4d
 var MyDate : Date